bharat-robotics/comparision-paper/README.md

 - **Indoor husky data: clipLimit=1.0, tileGridSize=(2, 2)**
 - **Outdoor husky data: clipLimit=2.0, tileGridSize=(5, 5)**

-But it may vary with package but this could be staring point.
+But it may vary with package and this could be staring point.

 ## References